ros2/ros2_documentation/source/Tutorials/Intermediate/Dependency/Rosdep.rst

 These dependencies are manually populated in the ``package.xml`` file by the package's creators and should be an exhaustive list of any non-builtin libraries and packages it requires.

+You can find more in detail about the `types of dependencies and how to define them in package.xml and CMakeLists.txt Catkin's document <./define_dependencies.rst>`_.

 How does rosdep work?
 ---------------------